Display a Flow on a Page Outside Your Salesforce Org

 - Search for Flow to find the right component.
 Drag Flow onto the Experience Builder page.

 - Make sure that the component displays the right flow.
 In the properties pane for Flow, select Sample Flow.

 Test Your Flow

 All done!
 Let's see how the flow works in a real live site.

 - In the top-right corner of the Experience Builder, click Publish, and then Publish again.
 If this is the first time you're publishing this site, it'll take a few minutes.
 While you wait for the confirmation email, why not grab a cup of coffee?

 Normally, you'd preview the site before you publish it, but the Flow component doesn't display the flow in design or preview mode.
 That’s a fail-safe to prevent the flow from performing an action (like creating a bunch of records) before the first screen.

 - In the “Site Published Successfully” confirmation email, click the link.

 - If you aren't logged in, under the login fields, click Are you an employee?
 Login here.
 If you need to enter the username and password for your Trailhead Playground, check out the Get Your Trailhead Playground Username and Password unit of the Trailhead Playground Management module, which shows you how to find them.

 That's it!
-Your flow is now live, and available to community users.
+Your flow is now live, and available to site users.